michael-oswald/brain-cli/README.md

 ```

 ## How to add this binary to your path in macos and linux
+I've only tested this on macos, but should work on linux as well.🤞
 ```
 # First create a release version of the binary
 cargo build --release